Provocation (law)

 In law, provocation is when a person is considered to have committed a criminal act partly because of a preceding set of events that might cause a reasonable individual to lose self control.
 This makes them less morally culpable than if the act was premeditated (pre-planned) and done out of pure malice (malice aforethought).
 It "affects the quality of the actor's state of mind as an indicator of moral blameworthiness."

 Provocation is often a mitigating factor in sentencing.
 It rarely serves as a legal defense, meaning it does not stop the defendant from being guilty of the crime.
 It may however, lead to a lesser punishment.
 In some common law legal systems, provocation is a "partial defense" for murder charges, which can result in the offense being classified as the lesser offense of manslaughter, specifically voluntary manslaughter.

-Provocation is distinct from self-defense in that self-defense is a legal defense, and refers to a justifiable action to protect oneself from imminent violence.
+Provocation is distinct from self-defense in that self-defense is a legal defense, and refers to a justifiable action to exclusively protect oneself from imminent violence.